y121822/telegram-spatial-survey-bot/README.md

 Amazon Web Services.

-The author is aware about the serverless architecture in AWS using Amazon API Gateway & AWS Lambda with .
+The author is aware about the serverless architecture in AWS using Amazon API Gateway & AWS Lambda.
 However, to get deeper experience in AWS the classic approach was chosen.

 - Two Amazon S3 buckets were created.
 One for connecting the current repository to AWS